KDEY-FM: Rhythmic/urban formats and KDAY simulcasts

 On September 20, 2004, the station became a simulcast of KDAY and its hip hop/ R&B format, adopting the KDAI call letters to match its sister station's on-air handle.
-The signal was used to cover the eastern portions of Los Angeles County and the Inland Empire.
+The signal covered the eastern portions of Los Angeles County and the Inland Empire.
 Despite the effort to cover the area, it was signal challenged.
 In 2006, the KDAI calls were changed to KWIE.
 After three years of simulcasting, Magic announced that KDAY would get a signal upgrade and cover more of the Los Angeles area as an urban contemporary/urban talk outlet.
 KWIE's simulcast of KDAY ended on August 14, 2008, with the Ontario station re-launching as "FLO 93.5".

 The "FLO 93.5" approach was started by Don McCoy, CEO of Magic Broadcasting, which is headquartered in Panama City, Florida.
-The first 90 days of broadcasting was proposed to be commercial-free.
+The first 90 days of broadcasting were proposed to be commercial-free.
 In an interview with The Press-Enterprise, station sales manager Colleen Bambrick described the new format in a telephone interview: "FLO 93.5 will be rhythmic adult contemporary ...
 We'll play artists like Alicia Keys, Carlos Santana, Usher, maybe a Mary J. Blige."

 KWIE's rhythmic AC format did not perform well in the ratings.
 In September 2009, KWIE dropped the format and returned to simulcasting KDAY's classic hip-hop format under new call letters KDEY-FM.
 KDAY had dropped its urban contemporary approach, heavy on syndicated programming, in August 2009 after it too had poor ratings.

-In May 2014, KDEY-FM and KDAY were sold to Meruelo Group, which also owns Los Angeles television station KWHY-TV (channel 22).
+In May 2014, KDEY-FM and KDAY were sold to Meruelo Group, which also owned Los Angeles television station KWHY-TV (channel 22).
 On June 7, 2015, the radio stations began carrying Art Laboe's syndicated six-hour Sunday night urban oldies program, The Art Laboe Connection.
 Previously, the show aired on KHHT until February 2015, when that station dropped its rhythmic oldies format in favor of urban contemporary as KRRL.